Reducing the Scope of Language Models: Additional Results

 \subsection{Effect of Data Quantity}

 Here we wonder: how important is the quantity of instructions in accept and reject sets?
 It would be ideal if only very little data were needed to learn the desired behavior, as it would make spinning up new deployments very speedy.
-We demonstrate all evaluations in Figure~\ref{fig:quantity}.
+We demonstrate all evaluations in Figure~\ref{fig:quantity} on \texttt{Mistral-7b-Instruct-v0.2}.

 \textbf{Sentiment Analysis:} Perhaps unsurprisingly, SFT-based methods are best across the board.
 Interestingly, very little data is needed for this task and scores are roughly flat.
 On the accept set, rejection rates are also flat with the number of prompts, and the Probe always rejects a large number.
-In-distribution, the major trned to note is that both DPO and Probe are quite stable and strong across number of prompts, but CB appears quite unstable and seesaws.
+In-distribution, the major trend to note is that both DPO and Probe are quite stable and strong across number of prompts, but CB appears quite unstable and seesaws.
 This may be due to difficulty optimizing for orthogonality.
 A similar trend is visible in the OOD case.

 \textbf{Summarization:} DPO appears best here in terms of task performance.
 Trends are flat and Probe is worst on the accept task rejection rate.
 For ID reject SFT-based methods seem to have a hump structure, doing best in the middle of the range, and similarly for OOD.